implement

 For critical artifacts requiring high confidence:

-1. Launch sdd:developer agent to implement
+1. Launch the sdd:developer agent to implement the step

 2. Launch 2 sdd:developer evaluation agents in parallel with the step's rubric